DavidBuchanan314/bagel/README.md

 (Binary [age](https://age-encryption.org/) aLternative)

 I like `age`, but it has a text-based header format.
 I don't like text-based formats, so I'm specifying a binary alternative, because I think it's easier and less error-prone to parse.
-The cryptographic properties of the format should be unchanged, it's just a different way of serialising the same information.
+The threat model, semantics, and cryptographic properties of the format should be unchanged, it's just a different way of serialising the same information.

-Actually, that's not true.
-I'm making a small tweak - the nonce is now part of the header, and is included in the header's MAC calculation.
+Actually, that's not quite true.
+I'm making two changes to the core cryptography:

+- The nonce is now part of the header, and is included in the header's MAC calculation.
 This addresses a minor hypothetical weakness presented [here.](https://ethz.ch/content/dam/ethz/special-interest/infk/inst-infsec/appliedcrypto/education/theses/project_MircoStauble.pdf)

+- The header is hashed before it is HMAC'd. ([rationale](https://github.com/C2SP/C2SP/issues/28))

 **Currently, I'm not proposing this as a serious alternative to `age`.
 It's just a toy/prototype, and has not been extensively tested, audited, peer-reviewed, or even implemented yet.
 Significant changes may be made to this spec before it is considered "final" (if that ever happens at all!)**